Hi and thank you for clicking on The Skipper.

 "You're sitting on it, dimwit," said Bonnie, pulling the remote out from underneath me.

-"Right, right," I said, taking the remote from her and pressing play.
-The screen turned black and the opening music began.
+"Right."
+I took the remote from her and pressed play.
+The screen turned black and then the Royal Albert Hall appeared with the Lot 666 Chandelier dangling over the audience.
 "Oh, I'm excited!"

 "There are a million funner things to do on your twenty-first birthday," said Nick.